 The proposed TNSA mechanism through which the LhARA beam will be generated is a developing technology, with the impact of experimental conditions on the generated beam phase space still to be understood.
-The performance of LhARA's baseline design was ascertained by tracking a beam generated from laser-target interaction simulations with the PIC code Smilei [6].
-This beam, however, was limited to 2D due to the prohibitively expensive computational requirements for a full 3D simulation, with the third dimension generated by extrapolation [7].
-More recent efforts within the LhARA collaboration have generated full 3D simulations with the PIC code OSIRIS [8], modelling the SCAPA facility which shares many similarities with the LhARA laser-target setup.
-Here, an 8 J, 800 nm laser was simulated at a normal angle of incidence upon a $2 \mu m$ thin $Al^{3+}$ target with a 32 nm thick $H^+$ rear surface layer.
+The performance of LhARA's baseline design was ascertained by tracking a beam generated from simulations of the laser-target interaction with the PIC code Smilei [5].
+This beam, however, was limited to 2D due to the prohibitively expensive computational requirements for a full 3D simulation, with the third dimension generated by extrapolation [6].
+More recently, efforts within the LhARA collaboration have generated full 3D simulations with the PIC code OSIRIS [7], modelling the SCAPA facility which shares many similarities with the proposed LhARA beam generation setup.
+Here, an 8 j, 800 nm laser was simulated at a normal laser angle of incidence upon a $2 \mu m$ thin Al^{3+} target with a 32 nm thick H^{+} rear surface

-When considering particle transport modelling, the proton and electron beams generated by the laser-target interaction co-propagate, dampening the initial space charge effects.
-Modelling this scenario is non-trivial, and future investigations into this challenge are planned.
-For the studies presented here, we maintain our current strategy of downsampling the proton beam to the 15 MeV $\pm$ 2% target energy, and assume that the beams co-propagate for 5cm after which the higher energy protons of interest have advanced beyond the lower energy electron beam.
+When considering particle transport modelling, the proton and electron beams generated by the laser-target interaction co-propagate, dampening the anticipated space charge effects.
+Modelling this scenario is non-trivial, and future investigations into this problem are planned.
+For the studies presented here, we maintain our current strategy of downsampling the proton beam to the 15 MeV \pm 2% target energy, and assume that the beams co-propagate for 5cm after which the higher energy protons of interest have advanced beyond the lower energy electron beam.
 A 2mm radial cut is applied to the transverse profile representive of the entrance aperture of a vacuum nozzle in the laser-target chamber.
-The beam is tracked in GPT for a further 5cm with space charge forces modelled for an assumed total bunch charge of $10^9$ protons.
-A second radial cut of 2.87 mm is applied representative of the nozzle exit aperture.
+The beam is tracked in GPT for a further 5cm with space charge forces modelled for an assumed total bunch charge of 109 protons.
+A second radial cut of 2.87mm is applied representative of the nozzle exit aperture.

 The beam parameters at the nozzle exit are listed in table 1.
-Whilst a factor $\approx 4$ difference in emittance compared to
+Whilst a factor ≈ 4 difference compared to the pre-CDR beam is observed, the SCAPA beam shows significantly

-\ william.shields@rhul.ac.uk
+^{} william.shields@rhul.ac.uk

-Figure 1: SCAPA beam profile 10cm downstream of the target, downsampled to 15 MeV $\pm$ 2% with transverse radial cuts representative of a vacuum nozzle aperture.
+Figure 1: SCAPA beam profile 10cm downstream of the target, downsampled to 15 MeV \pm 2% with transverse radial cuts representative of a vacuum nozzle aperture.